marcikque/Audiocom/README.md

 <details><summary>Click to expand</summary>

 Please think about the following questions, no report needed:
  * What could be some issues with audio steganography when used in a real life setting?
+How could this be mitigated?
  * How would the perfect audio file for phase coding look like?
 What about the worst possible file?
  * Which results do you expect from the other audio files within `Sounds/`?